antmicro/sv-bugpoint/README.md

 Dependencies should be fetched and built automatically.
 Bugpoint executable is placed in `build/bugpoint`.
+If you are going to use accompanying scripts, it is recommended to add whole `scripts/` dir to your path, since some scripts may depend on each other.

 ## Usage
 Bugpoint reads or writes the following files in the current working directory:
 #### bugpoint_input.sv
 Input code that bugpoint will try to minimize.
-In order to get one from a multifile design, you can preprocess it by replacing `--cc` or `--binary` flags in the Verilator invocation you use with `-E -P` (`-P` is optional, but makes output more concise) and redirecting stdout to `bugpoint_input.sv`.
+In order to get one from a multifile design, you can use preprocessor of your choice (e.g `verilator -E -P inputs_and_other_flags... > bugpoint_input.sv`)

 #### bugpoint_check.sh
-Script that takes the path to a SystemVerilog file as the first argument and tests it with Verilator.
+Script that takes the path to a SystemVerilog file as the first argument and asserts that the same bug occurred.
 It should exit with 0 if the same bug or error message is encountered and non-zero otherwise.
 For inspiration see [examples/caliptra_verilation_err/bugpoint_check.sh](examples/caliptra_verilation_err/bugpoint_check.sh) and [examples/caliptra_vcd/bugpoint_check.sh](examples/caliptra_vcd/bugpoint_check.sh).